 What’s your default when designing?
 What names, family structures, and illustrations are you using?
 Who are you representing?

 Be thoughtful about what you’re writing.
 Examine who’s in the picture and who’s out.
-Your designs should be inclusive of everyone, not just cisgender or white-dominant cultural examples.
+Your designs should be inclusive of everyone.

 Expand beyond Western culture.
 If you use examples, what types of names are you using?
 What type of family structure?
 If you’re using an illustration, who is represented in that illustration?
 More importantly, who is left out?